 5–6 Thermodynamics & Heat Transfer, Fluid Mechanics Study the first and second laws, thermodynamic cycles, phase diagrams, conduction, convection, and radiation.
 Cover fluid properties, Bernoulli’s equation, pipe flow, and head loss calculations.
 These topics overlap significantly.

-7–8 Electricity, Power & Magnetism, Materials Science Cover DC and AC circuits, Ohm’s and Kirchhoff’s laws, power calculations, phasor analysis.
+7–8 Basic Electrical Engineering, Materials Cover DC and AC circuits, Ohm’s and Kirchhoff’s laws, power calculations, phasor analysis.
 Then study crystal structures, phase diagrams, mechanical properties, and material selection.
 Practice circuit analysis problems until they feel automatic.

 9–10 Instrumentation & Controls, Safety, Ethics, Economics Study control systems (PID, transfer functions, stability), safety regulations, and hazard analysis.
 Review NCEES Model Rules for Ethics and time value of money for Engineering Economics.
 These topics are more conceptual and can be covered efficiently.